 Excel Templates

-For advanced formatting control, you can create Excel Templates that define the layout, token placeholders, and styling of the exported file.
+For advanced formatting control with the Standard export, you can create Excel Templates that define the layout, token placeholders, and styling of the exported file.

 Creating a New Template